Skip to main content

 T

-Tangible personal property: for purposes of Vermont sales tax, personal property which may be seen, weighed, measured, felt, touched, or in any other manner perceived by the senses and can be moved (including furniture, clothing, jewelry, art, writings, or household goods, but not including real property or land).
-"Tangible personal property" includes electricity, water, gas, steam, and prewritten computer software.
-32 V.S.A. § 9701(7)
+Tangible personal property: for purposes of Vermont sales tax, personal property that may be seen, weighed, measured, felt, touched, or in any other manner perceived by the senses and can be moved (including furniture, clothing, jewelry, art, writings, or household goods, but not including real property or land).
+"Tangible personal property" includes electricity, water, gas, steam, and prewritten computer software, regardless of the method in which the prewritten software is paid for, delivered, or accessed.
+32 V.S.A. § 9701(7), H.887 of 2024.

 Taxable income (TI): adjusted gross income minus deductions and exemptions